filecoin-project/filecoin-docs/docs/store/filecoin-plus.md

 For applying directly to a specific notary:
 1. Head over to the [Filecoin Plus Registry](https://plus.fil.org/), and proceed with **For Clients**
 2. Click **Get Verified**
 3. Click on **General Verification**.
-This will take you to the notary registry, where you can request DataCap to a specific notary.
+This link will take you to the notary registry, where you can request DataCap to a specific notary.
 Notaries may specialize in the types of requests they'll choose to support.
 It is recommended that you select a notary in your region of operation that also covers the general category of *Use Case* you would classify yourself under
 4. Identify the notary you would like to apply to by selecting the checkbox on their row, and click **Make Request**
 5. Fill out the form that should pop up.
 This is used by notaries in conducting any necessary due diligence before granting you the requested DataCap
 6. Click **Sign in with GitHub** to allow the app to create a GitHub issue on your behalf
 7. After you are signed in, the button should change to **Send request**.
 Click this to have an issue created on your behalf and sent to the right notary!

-Each request is tracked as a GitHub Issue in the [Fil+ Client Onboarding repo](https://github.com/filecoin-project/filecoin-plus-client-onboarding).
+Each request is tracked as a GitHub issue in the [Fil+ Client Onboarding repo](https://github.com/filecoin-project/filecoin-plus-client-onboarding).
 You can follow the progress of your application there as well.
-Notaries may request you for additional information in order to enable them allocating you DataCap.
+Notaries may ask for additional information before they will allocate you DataCap.

-In order to apply for a Large Dataset Notary, follow the steps at [Applying for a large DataCap allocation](https://github.com/filecoin-project/filecoin-plus-large-datasets#applying-for-a-large-datacap-allocation).
+To apply for a Large Dataset Notary, follow the steps at [Applying for a large DataCap allocation](https://github.com/filecoin-project/filecoin-plus-large-datasets#applying-for-a-large-datacap-allocation).

 ### Spend DataCap